TFirst99/timfirst.com/content/pages/index.md

 ---
-title: Tim First's Website
+title: Timothy First's Website
 ---

-This website contains information about me, some articles and blogposts I have written on various topics, and information about my research.
+My name is Tim, and this is my personal website.
+This site has some info about me, a few articles, and some of my research in economics.

 ## Articles